 - Services are encouraged to be small, ideally built by a handful of developers.

-- If microservices’ interfaces are exposed with a standard protocol, such as a REST-ful API, they can be consumed and reused by other services and applications without direct coupling through language bindings or shared libraries.
+- Services can be consumed and reused by other services and applications without direct coupling through language bindings or shared libraries.

 - Services exist as independent deployment artifacts and can be scaled independently of other services.

 The tradeoff of this flexibility is complexity.
-Managing a multitude of distributed services at scale is difficult for the following reasons:
+Managing a multitude of distributed services at scale is difficult for two main reasons: